The second rational homology of the Torelli group is finitely generated: A finiteness result about groups acting on vector spaces

 \section{A finiteness result about groups acting on vector spaces}

-The goal in this section is to prove Proposition~\ref{gengrpprop}.
-We first explicitly define the term representation of transvective type as mentioned in the introduction.
-We also prove Lemma~\ref{spgenlemma}, which is an auxiliary result about generating sets of subgroups of the mapping class group that stabilize nonseparating multicurves.
+The goal in this section is to prove Proposition~\ref{gengrpprop}, which is a result that we will apply repeatedly to determine that certain representations of subgroups of the symplectic group are finite dimensional.
+The statement is as follows.